Holographic Brownian dynamics of a heavy particle in a boosted thermal plasma background: Brownian motion along the boost

 \subsubsection{Solution in the near horizon region}

 First, we consider the near horizon region which is also referred as the IR region.
-The solution of eq.\eqref{Y} in this regime is denoted by $h_{\omega}^{A}(r)$.
-To proceed further we need to recast the above equation in the following form \footnote{Derivation is given in the Appendix.}
+The solution of eq.\eqref{EQ1} in this regime is denoted by $h_{\omega}^{A}(r)$.
+To proceed further we need to recast the above equation in terms of the tortoise coordinate.
+The tortoise corrdinate for the bulk geometry or the boosted black brane geometry is given by

-A comprehensive derivation of the preceding equation can be found in \cite{Caldeira:2020rir,Caldeira:2020sot,Caldeira:2021izy}.
-The IR regime is identified as